xyphllipyx/ChameleonMini/README.md

 <a href="https://ibb.co/Q6xcVkW"><img src="https://i.ibb.co/Q6xcVkW/Untitled-1.png" alt="Untitled-1" border="0"></a>

    4. The list shows which blocks the read head just visited, and what password was used for each access.
    5. Click the `History` button.
-The APP will automatically list the keys separately and copy it for other software if it is needed for the next use.
+The APP will automatically list the keys separately and save them for other software to use.
    6. If your mobile phone comes with an NFC function, you can put the original key directly on the mobile phone.
-   7. The APP will automatically use the key in the list to read the entire card, and after successful, it will automatically save the entire card data file on the mobile phone.
+   7. The APP will automatically use the key in the list to read the entire card, and after it is successful, it will automatically save the entire card data file on the mobile phone.

    - Note:
       - Multiple red LEDs are on at the same time during detection, which means the memory is full, just clear the memory.